-On the limited record before us, we find it reasonable that one of ordinary skill in the art would have been motivated with a reasonable expectation of success, to produce eculizumab, as claimed, by replacing the CDR3 region of Bowdish's "5G1.1+peptide antibody" with Evans's CDR3 sequence to arrive at Bowdish's "parental 5G1.1," having the sequences set forth in claim 1.
+In light of the above, and on the record before us, Petitioner has shown sufficiently that, under Ground 2, one of ordinary skill in the art would have been motivated with a reasonable expectation of success, to recreate eculizumab by replacing the CDR3 region of Bowdish's "5G1.1+peptide antibody" with Evans's CDR3 sequence to arrive at Bowdish's "parental 5G1.1," having the sequences set forth in claim 2.
 See Ex.
 1004, ¶¶ 191-193.